 Carrd is a solo development project created by AJ and in an eating his own dog food way he used Carrd to describe the creation of his project.
 You can also follow him on Twitter where he posts updates and is very transparent about the growth of Carrd.
 If I’ve piqued your interest you can either go ahead and get started creating a free site or you can learn more by reading this great review of Carrd over on the One Page Love website.

-(Disclosure: The links to SiteGround and Namecheap have my affiliate links and I will get some money if you sign up through them.)
+(Disclosure: I only promote products or services I love and use myself.
+The links to Carrd, SiteGround and Namecheap have my affiliate links and I will get some money if you sign up through them.)